7 tips to conquer wedding planning stress, according to an Irish wedding planner

 “I would say that the very first thing to do is settle on your venue.
 Now, I don’t mean, rush off and view that place you’ve been ogling on Instagram, booking it on the spot and figuring out the details later.

-“Once you have a date secured with your venue, then book your key suppliers, having ensured that the date you’ve chosen is going to give you enough time to lock in the vendors you really want (keep in mind that 2023 calendars are very full at this point!).”
+“Once you have a date secured with your venue, then book your key suppliers, having ensured that the date you’ve chosen is going to give you enough time to lock in the vendors you really want.”

 Tip #2: Create a detailed timeline